felipecosta09/v1fs-samples/s3/README.md

-# AMaaS Stack example
+# V1FS S3 Stack example

-This example shows how to use the [AMaaS Python SDK](https://github.com/trendmicro/cloudone-antimalware-python-sdk/) to create a new stack that automatically scan files uploaded to an S3 bucket.
+This example shows how to use the [V1FS Python SDK](https://github.com/trendmicro/tm-v1-fs-python-sdk) to create a new stack that automatically scan files uploaded to an S3 bucket.

 ## Requirements

-- Have a [Cloud One](https://www.trendmicro.com/cloudone) account.
-[Sign up for a free trial now](https://cloudone.trendmicro.com/register) if it's not already the case!
+- Have a [Vision One](https://www.trendmicro.com/visionone) account.
+[Sign up for a free trial now](https://resources.trendmicro.com/vision-one-trial.html) if it's not already the case!
-- An [API key](https://cloudone.trendmicro.com/docs/account-and-user-management/c1-api-key/#create-a-new-api-key) with minimum **"Read Only Access"** permission;
+- An [API key](https://docs.trendmicro.com/en-us/documentation/article/trend-vision-one-__api-keys-2) with V1FS **Run file scan via SDK** permissions;
 - Terraform CLI [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform)
 - AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ## Before you start

 ****IMPORTANT****
-This is an example of how to use the AMaaS Python SDK to scan files uploaded to an S3 bucket.
-The example is not intended to be used in production, it is just a way to show how to use the SDK.
+This is an example of how to use the V1FS Python SDK to scan files uploaded to an S3 bucket.

 This Stack creates the following **mandatory** resources:
 - 1x EventBridge rule